karajones/karajones.github.io/dlx/dlx4.md

 ```

 #### Removing files and directories
-> :bangbang: Warning: Removing files and directories is **permanent**.
+> **Warning:** Removing files and directories is **permanent**.
 Make sure you are absolutely certain you want to delete the file or directory before you use this command.
 You will *not* be able to recover your work.

 Remove a file called `things.txt`:
 ```